 To give older AQHYA members who want to participate in a hands-on horse training opportunity that will teach the fundamentals of horsemanship.
 The youth will have the chance to showcase their skills and knowledge acquired at designated events where they can earn scholarships and prizes.

 AQHYA members have the chance to receive a free weanling from several generous AQHA Ranching Heritage Breeders.
-To be eligible to receive a free foal, youth applicants must submit their applications to receive a foal by late Summer 2015.
+To be eligible to receive a free weanling, youth applicants must submit their applications by August 15.

-The second way youth can participate in the Ranching Heritage Young Horse Development Program is to purchase a Ranching Heritage Challenge-nominated foal from a Ranching Heritage Breeder before early Fall 2015.
+The second way youth can participate in the Ranching Heritage Young Horse Development Program is to purchase a Ranching Heritage Challenge-nominated foal from a Ranching Heritage Breeder.

 Read about program participant thirteen-year-old Miranda Raithel of Falls City, Nebraska, who received her colt, “Carl,” from AQHA Ranching Heritage Breeder Open Box Rafter Ranch of Faith, South Dakota.

 Learn more about this Young Horse Development Program